-The proposed project will involve street widening and re-striping to allow for the creation of bike lanes on both sides of SE 129th Avenue.
+The proposed project will involve street widening and re-striping to allow for the creation of bike lanes on both sides of 129th Avenue.
 A retaining wall of varying height up to 10 feet will be constructed behind the proposed sidewalk as an added safety measure.
-Additionally, a pedestrian crossing signal will be installed at the intersection of SE 129th Avenue and SE Scott Creek Lane.
+Additionally, a pedestrian crossing signal will be installed at the intersection of 129th Avenue and Scott Creek Lane.

 More specifically, this project will consist of the following improvements: